ivandotv/pumpit/README.md

 There are four types of injection scopes:

+### Singleton

-- `singleton` - once the value is resolved the value will not be changed as long as the same container is used.
+Once the value is resolved the value will not be changed as long as the same container is used.

 In the next example, both `A` and `B` instances have the same instance of `C`